dinshaw/dinshaw.github.io/full-outline.md

 * Not doing TDD?
 You will NEVER get to CD.
 * Manual testing has no place in the deployment workflow.
 Zero (0) manual QE _in the deployment workflow_.
 Everything has to be automated.
 * Once we know our code is solid, we can begin to address the environment.
-* Working code AND the env it runs in
 * Two things we need from ops:
 ** Ops must provide a one button environment that you can be 100% confidant is a clone of your test production environment.
 This becomes possible when setup of these environments is scripted with something like Chef or Puppet, and under version control
 ** One button deploy: we have to know that deployments are happening the same way every time.